 <VirtualHost *> DocumentRoot "C:\XAMPP\htdocs\wppro" ServerName www.wpwhitesecurity.com <Directory "C:\XAMPP\htdocs\wppro"> Options Indexes FollowSymLinks Includes ExecCGI Order allow,deny Allow from all </Directory> </VirtualHost>

-- To test and confirm that all the syntax in the Apache configuration is correct, run the httpd.exe process with the –t switch from the c:\xampp\apache\bin directory as seen in the below screenshot.
+You will need to add a set of directives for each virtual host separately.
+Once you have configured all of the virtual hosts, save the file and close.
+To test and confirm that all the syntax in the Apache configuration is correct, run the httpd.exe process with the –t switch from the c:\xampp\apache\bin directory as seen in the below screenshot.

-Configure the Windows Hosts File
+3. Optional: Edit the Windows Hosts File